 /plugin install some-tool@anthropics/claude-code

-Or use the TUI — the new marketplace’s plugins will appear in the Discover tab automatically.
+Or use the TUI, and the new marketplace’s plugins will appear in the Discover tab automatically.

 Updating a marketplace (to pull in newly published plugins):